EXPORTER-DEV/github-deploy-hook/README.md

 `port` - express web server running port (optional, if not set - 3000).
 `secret` - secret key (optional, if not set just skip authentication).
-`repositories` - array of repositories with objects as example: `{"full_name": "USER-NAME/project", "path": "/home/user/project/", "branch": "main", "command": "sh ./start.sh"}`.
+`repositories` - array of repositories with objects as example: `{"full_name": "USER-NAME/project", "path": "/home/user/project/", "branch": "refs/heads/main", "command": "sh ./start.sh"}`.

 All properties for `repositories` array are required (as in example - all keys should be presented).